-Generative artificial intelligence (AI) programs, such as ChatGPT, may not be used for any work or assignments required in this course.
-The use of generative AI programs defeats the writing requirements and critical thinking skills that are vital to achieving our learning outcomes.
+Generative artificial intelligence (AI) programs, such as Copilot and ChatGPT, may not be used for any work or assignments required in this course.
+The use of generative AI programs defeats the writing requirements and critical thinking skills that are vital to achieving CS 328's learning outcomes.
 Submission of partial or complete work from generative AI programs is not permitted and will be treated as plagiarism as defined in Humboldt's Student Academic Honesty Procedure, and handled in accordance with that Procedure.
 (Adapted from Humboldt's Center for Teaching & Learning's "Artificial Intelligence Sample Syllabus Statements AY23-24")